 For me, the first step will always be the planning part.
 That time to reflect on what is working, what’s not, and what you’d like to try doing differently is crucial.
 If you aren’t spending some time thinking about what you’d like your teaching to look like, it’s going to take you a lot more time to make any sort of improvement.

 Envisioning the ideal is not enough.
 That reflection and planning needs to include all the things that can go wrong.
-What am I going to do when that kid refuses to give you their phone?
+What am I going to do when that kid refuses to give me their phone?
 How will I keep kids focused and quiet during tuning time when half the class wanders in late?
 How will I respond when three kids come to me the day of the concert and say they won’t be there?
 If I can anticipate all of those issues in advance and make a plan, things will go better.

 Once you have a plan, the next step is to try it out.
 This is something new I’ve been trying over the last week or so.
-Normally by this point in the school year I’m done try to implement change.
+Normally by this point in the school year I’m done trying to implement change.
 Let’s be honest, there are only two weeks left in the school year.
 Nothing I do is going to change much for my kids, who are very much over school and rules and behaving.
 In the past, I always just gave up and said, “Oh well.
 Next year I’ll do [fill in the blank.]
 It’s too late to do anything now.”
 The last week or two, however, I’ve decided to just try things out for my own practice, not because it’s going to do anything for my kids, really.

 For example, I don’t know the best way to deal with cell phones.
 I don’t want them in my classes and I strongly believe they are a huge detriment to my students in so, so many ways, but I haven’t figured out a good way to handle them.
 Instead of coming up with some hypothetical plan on how to deal with them next year and hoping it works, I’m trying some different solutions to see what is most effective and (more importantly), what I’ll be able to consistently follow through on.
 In one class I asked the students to put their phones on the table at the beginning of class in exchange for candy.
 In another class, if I saw a student’s phone, I put it in a paper bag and stapled it shut.
 In another class I just told students to put it away when they got it out.
 Each class period I learn a little more about how the students react and how each method affects me and my teaching.